gabor6502/A2-COMP-2600/README.md

 # Formatting and Hosting a Static Site for a Resume

-## Purpose:
+## Purpose

-This document will instruct readers on how to format and host a resume on a static website using Pelican and GitHub.
+This document will instruct readers on how to format and host a resume on a website using Pelican and GitHub.
 This is intended for those with little knowledge in the afformentioned but who have basic computer skills.
-This is intended for users with a Windows operating system.

-## Prerequisites:
+## Prerequisites

 Readers should know how to execute commands and change directories in the command line/terminal (CMD) and should have introductory Markdown skills.
 Readers should also be farmillair with installing applications via executables and creating accounts on websites.

-## Instructions:
+## Instructions

 ### Installing Dependencies

+Your computer will need extra software that will enable straightforward website creation.
+You will first need to install *Python* and then *Pelican*.

+#### Python

+Python is a popular programming language that is used by Pelican to create websites.
+You can download an installer for the latest version from [the Python website](https://www.python.org/downloads/).

+Once you have downloaded the installer, run it, and use all the default options that may be presented to you.
+Depending on the version installed, you may be prompted to add Python to the PATH system environment variable.
+You will want Python added to PATH, so once you have allowed this Python will be ready to use on your computer.
+You will not need to program any Python to host a resume on a website; it is only used by Pelican to make the website for you.

+#### Pelican

+Pelican is a *static site generator*.
+It generates websites that do not change once the site is created (hence the term "static").
+All the content (text, images, articles, etc.) of your website will are created from Markdown files you write.
+Your resume will be written in Markdown and then you can give Pelican that Markdown file to render as a page on the website.

+To install Pelican, open your command prompt (being in any director is okay), and run the following command:

+`python -m pip install "pelican[markdown]"`

+Now, you can create a folder where you can create and keep resume website.

 ### Setting Up a Pelican Project

-### Setting Up a GitHub Repository

-### Adding your Pelican Project into a GitHub Repository

 ### Commiting and Pushing to a GitHub Repository